 - High SFI rating of 3.3/5

-- Sole is quite thick, doesn’t have as much race feel as other boots
+- Sole is quite thick so doesn’t have as much feel as other boots

 3. Zamp ZR-30 Race Shoes

-Another brand that I found as an affordable yet reputable one in my search is Zamp, a manufacturer who generally works within racing and auto sports to provide competitively priced gear with good, long-lasting materials.
-These race shoes are lightweight yet boast durable suede as their primary component, so they offer the best of both racing and practicality!
+Another brand that I found as an affordable yet reputable one in my search is Zamp, a manufacturer that generally works within racing series to provide competitively priced gear with quality, long-lasting materials.
+These race shoes are lightweight yet durable, so they offer the best of both racing and practicality!

-First and foremost, the ZR-30s might look a bit similar to another kart boot on my list… namely, the Sparco KB-4s!
+First and foremost, the ZR-30s might look a bit similar to another kart boot on this list, namely the Sparco KB-4s.
 They both have the mid-top style, which I talked about before as being the perfect compromise between a shoe and full boot.

 Something else designed for race performance is the thin, flexible sole that provides kart drivers with the feel they need when using their pedals.
-Your feet and hands will be reacting to your kart’s behaviors to keep it under control and racing at peak performance after all, so keeping these extremities tuned into the kart is a real must.
+Your feet and hands will be reacting to your kart’s behaviors to keep it under control and racing at peak performance, so keeping these extremities tuned into the kart is a real must.

-A nice touch is the tensioner built into the boots to stop laces from becoming undone or loose during races.
-There’s nothing more frustrating than having this happen while you’re out on the track, because you’ll lose all of the foot support that your boots are supposed to provide and it won’t be comfortable, to say the least.
+A nice touch is the tensioner built into the boots to stop your laces from becoming loose during races.
+There’s nothing more frustrating than having this happen while you’re out on the track, because you’ll lose all of the foot support that your boots are supposed to provide, and it won’t be comfortable to say the least.

 As well as being designed to give a driver their racing edge, the boots are also very safety-forward.
-Zamp have made the kart boots out of SFI-rated materials, to a rating of 3.3/5 which is the same as the RaceQuip boots I mentioned before!
+Zamp have made the kart boots out of SFI-rated materials, to a rating of 3.3/5.

-They are, otherwise, lacking in competitive features which is why they’re placed lower down the list than the 303s.
+They are somewhat lacking in competitive features, which is why they’re placed lower down the list than the 303s.
 Aside from being lightweight and breathable, the Zamp boots are simply RaceQuips that aren’t put together as well.
 Although the rating is close, not having something such as the Achilles flex opening is a real let-down.

 These shoes compete with Zamp’s main competitor, RaceQuip, and they lack the selling points in the 303s and especially the KB-4s made by Sparco.
-If you are situated in an especially hot location, however, I would recommend these boots due to their breathable composition giving them a slight edge over other brands.
+But if you live in an exceptionally hot climate, I would recommend these boots due to their breathable composition giving them a slight edge over many other brands.